Table Of Contents

 If you’re about to start any treatment such as radiation or chemotherapy that may harm fertility, this treatment is the right option.
-For women, it is possible to harvest eggs from ovaries to being frozen for later use.
+For women, it is possible to harvest eggs from ovaries to be frozen for later use.

 What are the risks associated with IVF Treatment?

 Some risks include:

 - It increases the chance of multiple births if more than one embryo is moved to the uterus.
 A pregnancy with multiple fetuses carries risks like early labor or lower birth weight than a single fetus.